sampoves/parking-in-helsinki-region/README.md

 * The map itself
   - Keep track of unfinished postal code areas and show a notification if any are found
   - Track postal code area state as orange, unfinished and green, finished
+  - Prevent popup being open at the same time as info screen
+  - If a popup is open, a new one can be only opened once the last is closed (this one is important for how the values are saved to each postal code area)
 * The survey popup
   - Show a "this entry is unfinished" text if postal area questions are unfinished
   - Prevent illegal values in input number fields